 - Your NHS number.

-- Communications with or about you, for example letters and emails between the Clinic and you or letters you ask us to write to your employer.
+- Communications with or about you, for example letters and emails between the Clinic and you, letters we send to your GP to inform them of your treatment or letters you ask us to write to your employer.

-The Clinic may also use and store the following special personal data about you:
+The Clinic may also collect, use and store the following special personal data about you: